 Please respond in detail to the directives below.

-Write out the level of Bloom’s taxonomy and in your own words describe the cognitive behaviors that are represented at each level.
+Write each of the levels of Bloom’s Taxonomy and in your own words describe the cognitive behaviors that are represented at each level.

-Write out each of the knowledge dimensions and in your own words describe each type of knowledge.
+Write each of the knowledge dimensions and in your own words describe each type of knowledge.

-Task # 4.
-The purpose of this task is to compare the information from the learner analysis to the determination you have made relative to the knowledge and cognitive process dimensions of your objectives.
-This information will be used along with the information you gathered in Task # 1 and Task # 3 to validate each of your objectives using the Criteria for Validating a Learning Objective below.
+Task # 4: The purpose of this task is to compare the information from the learner analysis to the determination you have made relative to the knowledge and cognitive process dimensions of your objectives.
+This information will be used, along with the information you gathered in Task # 1 and Task # 3, to validate each of your objectives using the Criteria for Validating a Learning Objective below.